Develop-X/AWS/AWS Certified Solutions Architect/07_VPC.md

 ## Custom VPC & ELB

-  - To have HA in general or for ELB, ensure that you have at-least 2 public and or private subnets in different availability zones.
+  - **To have HA (High Availability)  in general or for ELB, ensure that you have at-least 2 public and or private subnets in different availability zones.**

 ## NAT & Bastion